isiak44/RasheedPBL/Project8/README.md

 ```

-First step is to set up 2 EC2 instance for our apache server.
+The first step is to set up 2 EC2 instances for our Apache server.

 ![ec2-instances](images/ec2-instances.png)

-we create a new inbound rule to accept traffic from anywhere using port 8000
+we created a new inbound rule to accept traffic from anywhere using port 8000

 ![inboundrules1](images/inbound-rules1.png)

-Next is to connect to the instance on our terminal using SSH
+we connect to the instance on our terminal using SSH

-`ssh -i`
+`ssh -i "Rasheed_ec2.pem" ubuntu@ec2-16-171-208-68.eu-north-1.compute.amazonaws.com`

 ![ssh-apache2sever](images/ssh-apache2svr.png)

-Now we open a new file and paste the above shell script in this file with
+Now we open a new file and paste the above shell script into this file with

 `sudo vi install.sh
 `